 The Eighth Decade

-The Eighth Decade: 2007 to the present
+The Eighth Decade: 2007 to 2016: Roots and Branches

-We held our Ninth Congregational Chapter in 2009 in All Hallows, in Dublin, Ireland.
+We held our Ninth Congregational Chapter in 2009 in All Hallows in Dublin, Ireland.
 Much of the Chapter agenda was based on a review of ministries in all the countries in which we work.
 On our first day we were privileged to be addressed by the President of Ireland, Mrs. Mary McAleese.
 In her remarks about the work of MMM she commented, ‘We remind ourselves that there are people like you who turn up to help, who do your best, wherever humankind or nature have done their worst.
 You turn up and you stay.
 While there is work to be done and no one else to do it, you stay.’

-Also in 2009, we handed over our mission in Mitcha, Lubango in Angola with a view to opening to opening a new house in Viana, Luanda, a rapidly developing urban area badly in need of health services.
+Also in 2009, we handed over our mission in Mitcha, Lubango in Angola with a view to opening to opening a new house in Viana, Luanda.
+This is a rapidly developing urban area badly in need of health services.
 We continued a process of consolidation in Ethiopia with the handover of our mission in Dadim, among the Borana people.
 At the same time, preparations were being made for our eventual withdrawal from the country.

 In Kenya we completed our handover of our missions in Turkana and Kitale and the Riara Health Project in Nairobi.